bbkr/JSON-RPC/README.md

 * `JSON::RPC::MethodNotFound` - The method does not exist in server handler application.
 * `JSON::RPC::InvalidParams` - Invalid method parameters, no handler candidates with matching signature found.
 * `JSON::RPC::InternalError` - Remote method died.
-* `JSON::RPC::TransportError` - Client specific error that may happen on transport layer.
+* `JSON::RPC::ProtocolError` - Other deviation from specification.

 Every exception has numeric `code` attribute that indicates the error type that occurred, text `message` attribute that provides a short description of the error and optional `data` attribute that contains additional information about the error.